psu13/mutable-hakyll/posts/rebuilding-the-lightroom.md

 look at the film ones at all.

 My working method with these pictures was never really that interesting.
-Until about 2007 I used an ad-hoc and cobbled together set of tools to store full sized pictures on my laptop and work with reduced size pictures on my web site.
+Until about 2007 I used an ad-hoc and cobbled together set of tools to store a year or two of full sized pictures on my laptop and work with reduced size pictures on my web site.
+Older pictures were offloaded to an iMac with a larger disk and various other backup media.
+I stuck with this year at a time kind of scheme until the late 2010s when laptop disks started to get big enough to store more of the catalog on the laptop.

 After 2007 I started using Lightroom as a single tool that did all three previous jobs.
 Since then I have moved from Lightroom to Lightroom and never really thought about it.
 I even stuck with the tool after Adobe committed the unforgivable sin of switching to a more sustainable subscription-based business model in the 2010s.
 For better or worse Lightroom had my data in it, and I didn't want to move it.

 Of course, the Lightroom landscape has been a bit confusing in the past few years.
 Let me summarize...